 I plan to keep updating the website with our weekend outings telling you about places that we’ve found and giving you an insight to our experiences we have at well known attractions around Sydney.
 I will also update it after any holidays.

 Anything I mention is simply from our point of view.
 You will have to decide if it is right for you and I highly recommend you ask questions, email and research for your own personal needs.
 Every person with a disability has different preferences and needs.
 We always look for accommodation with a bath for example because our son can transfer but most people probably look for an accessible room with a roll in shower.
-You may be a family with a 2 year old with a disability that can still be lifted easily or it could be that you are an adult travelling with a disability.
+You may be a family with a two year old with a disability that can still be lifted easily or it could be that you are an adult travelling with a disability.
 Obviously this will determine your needs.